 Age-sex groups are presented, with the weighted average of the individuals in that group.
 “Sample” weight and height refers to the weighted average weight and height of individuals in the data set, while “Reference Standard” refers to the weighted average of weights and heights assigned to each individual by age, sex, and life stage group for each of the three standards (“India”, “WHO/FAO”, “IOM.”).
 We follow Schneider and Hertforth (2020) in adjusting WHO reference weights for pregnant women using the median reference weight and the midpoint of the IOM recommendation for weight gain during pregnancy.

 Across age-sex groups, the weighted average weight is lower than any of the reference standards.
 The weight reference standards for WHO/FAO and IOM are similar, and larger than the reference standards for India in all cases.
 For height, there is significant variation between the IOM and WHO/FAO standards for children under the age of 18.
-The discrepancy in reference heights can have a significant impact on the determination of energy requirements.determination of energy requirements for the DRIs which include height in the formula, as well as for AMDR nutrient requirements that are calculated as a percentage of the energy requirement.
+The discrepancy in reference heights can have a significant impact on the determination of energy requirements.